(Note: If you remove this Wall Of Honor then associated Duplicate Certificate will also be removed)

-The American Family Immigration History Center® was opened by The Statue of Liberty-Ellis Island Foundation, which allows visitors to the Center and its website to explore the extraordinary collection of records of the more than 25 million passengers and members of ships’ crews who entered the United States through Ellis Island and the Port of New York between 1892 and 1924.
+The American Family Immigration History Center® was opened by The Statue of Liberty-Ellis Island Foundation, which allowed visitors to the Center and its website to explore the extraordinary collection of records of the more than 25 million passengers and members of ships’ crews who entered the United States through Ellis Island and the Port of New York between 1892 and 1924.
 These records have since been expanded to include ship arrivals from 1820 through 1957.

 Journeys: The Peopling of America® Center, 1550 - 1890 the first phase of a major expansion of the Ellis Island Immigration Museum which explores arrivals before the Ellis Island Era, is opened by The Statue of Liberty-Ellis Island Foundation.
 Located in the historic Railroad Ticket Office, this exhibit highlights global reasons for immigration, describes both voluntary and involuntary forms of immigration, and underscores some of the historical debates and discussions about immigration in America.

 The second phase of The Statue of Liberty-Ellis Island Foundation’s Peopling of America® Center, which was delayed due to the damage sustained by Ellis Island from Superstorm Sandy, opens May 20, 2015.
 These post-Ellis Island Era galleries tell the story of arrivals to America after Ellis closed (1955-Present).
 With the complete story of American immigration now being told, the museum is renamed the Ellis Island National Museum of Immigration.

 Ellis Island and the Statue of Liberty need your support.
 Donate now to help preserve the islands for future generations.